openfoodfacts/.github/docs/general-project-conventions.md

 Every OFF repo has a `.env` file that contains the settings needed by the application to run properly.
 The `.env` file is loaded by the `docker compose` commands.

-The default `.env` file in the repo is ready for local deployment from the latest GitHub images, and should rarely be modified.
+The default `.env` file in the repo is ready for local development and should rarely be modified.

 In pre-production and production, the `.env` file is populated by the GitHub action (using GitHub environment secrets) before deploying to the target environment.